 Fall is almost here and it’s time to bring out the pumpkin!
 This Healthy Paleo Pumpkin Bread with Tigernut and Cassava Flour pairs perfectly with a warm drink on a cool day.

-I fell in love with cassava as a Peace Corps volunteer in Nicaragua.
+Cassava Flour and Tigernut Flour are my absolute favorites when it comes to baking!
+I fell in love with the cassava plant, also known as yuca, as a Peace Corps volunteer in Nicaragua.
 This starchy root vegetable was truly my comfort food away from my comfort foods.
 And, when I was reintroduced to cassava as a flour, I fell in love with its ability to make gluten-free breads taste like…bread.
 It’s also a great source of Vitamin C, resistant starch, and non-refined carbohydrates.

 Tigernut flour, also a tropical root vegetable, is impressive in its own right.
 Did you know a serving of tigernuts has as much iron as red meat!
 What?
 And, studies have also shown that tigernuts have a macronutrient ratio almost identical to human breastmilk!
 In addition to infusing your treats with nutrients, tigernut flour also has a sweet flavor, which means you can usually reduce the amount of sweetener needed.
 Huge win!